FrancisCMS/FrancisCMS/README.md

 ## Theming

 FrancisCMS supplies views for CRUD-ing all supported content types.
 The host Rails application is responsible for providing the primary layout (e.g. `app/views/layouts/application.html.erb`) as well as CSS, JavaScript, and other assets.
 It's your choice as to how you create and serve those assets.
-A typical Rails application uses the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) which makes avaialble to you pre-processing technologies like [Sass](http://sass-lang.com/).
+A typical Rails application uses the [Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) which makes available to you pre-processing technologies like [Sass](http://sass-lang.com/).

 FrancisCMS' views are lightweight, accessible, and flexible which means you can easily use a technique like [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) to build a beautiful and richly interactive website with the provided base markup.
 The sky's the limit, really!